MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-activity-explorer.md

 - Copy to network share
 - Access by an unallowed app

 Understanding the actions that are taken on content with sensitivity labels helps you determine whether the controls that you have in place, such as [Microsoft Purview Data Loss Prevention](dlp-learn-about-dlp.md) policies, are effective.
-If not, or if you discover something unexpected--such as a large number of items that are labeled `highly confidential` and are downgraded to `general`--you can manage your policies and take new actions to restrict the undesired behavior.
+If not, or if you discover something unexpected—such as a large number of items that are labeled `highly confidential` and are downgraded to `general`—you can manage your policies and take new actions to restrict the undesired behavior.

 > [!NOTE]
 > Activity explorer doesn't currently monitor retention activities for Exchange Online.